Min-Sum Set Cover on Parallel Machines: Introduction

-We present a series of approximation algorithms for the \textsc{Min-Sum Set Cover} (\textsc{PMSSC}) problem on parallel machines.
+In this work we present a series of approximation algorithms for the \textsc{Parallel Min-Sum Set Cover} (\textsc{PMSSC}) problem.
 The most important part of our analysis is the choice of an appropriate subproblem, which we call the \textsc{Parallel Densest Subfamily}.
-In Section \ref{sec:pmssc-scheme}, we show how to use an $\alpha$-approximation algorithm for the \textsc{Parallel Densest Subfamily} to obtain a $4/\alpha$-approximation algorithm for the \textsc{Min-Sum Set Cover} problem on parallel machines.
-Our algorithm behaves greedily with respect to the found dense subfamily and its analysis is a variation on a particularly elegant analysis of the greedy algorithm for the \textsc{Min-Sum Set Cover} problem on a single machine used, among others, by Feige et.~al.~\cite{ApproximatingMinSumSetCover, Precedence-ConstrainedMinSumSetCover,AGeneralFrameworkForApproximatingMinSumOrderingProblems}.
+In Section \ref{sec:pmssc-scheme}, we show how to use an $\alpha$-approximation algorithm for the \textsc{Parallel Densest Subfamily} to obtain a $4\alpha$-approximation algorithm for the \textsc{Min-Sum Set Cover} problem on parallel machines.
+Our algorithm behaves greedily with respect to the found dense subfamily and its analysis is a variation on a particularly elegant analysis of the greedy algorithm for the \textsc{Min-Sum Set Cover} problem on a single machine introduced by Feige et.~al.~\cite{ApproximatingMinSumSetCover} and utilized in few subsequent works \cite{Precedence-ConstrainedMinSumSetCover,AGeneralFrameworkForApproximatingMinSumOrderingProblems}.

-Then, in Section \ref{sec:pds}, we show how to solve \textsc{Parallel Densest Subfamily} for identical, related and unrelated machines.
-For the case of identical machines we use the $\br{1-1/e}$-approximation algorithm for the \textsc{Maximum Coverage} problem to obtain an $\frac{e-1}{2e+\epsilon\cdot \br{e-1}}>0.32$-approximation algorithm for the \textsc{Parallel Densest Subfamily}.
-For related machines we use a technique which shrinks the number of machines to $O\br{\log m}$, and then we use a bicriteria $\br{(1-1/e)\cdot(1-\epsilon), 1+\mu}$-approximation algorithm for the problem called \textsc{Parallel Maximum Coverage} (\textsc{PMC}), running in time FPT in $m$ to also get an $\frac{e-1}{2e+\epsilon\cdot \br{e-1}}>0.32$-approximation for related machines.
-For the case of unrelated machines we give an $\Omega \br{\log \log m/\log m}$-approximation algorithm based on a similar, but polynomial time $\br{(1-1/e)\cdot(1-\epsilon), O\br{\log m/\log\log m}}$-approximation algorithm for the \textsc{PMC}.
+Then, in Section \ref{sec:pds}, we show how to solve \textsc{Parallel Densest Subfamily} on identical and unrelated machines.
+To handle the former variant, we reduce it to the well-known \textsc{Maximum Coverage Multiple Knapsack} problem and obtain an $\frac{e}{e-1}+\epsilon$-approximation FPTAS for \textsc{PDS}.
+To solve the latter version, we use a similar reduction to a variation of the \textsc{MCMK} which results in a $\frac{2e}{e-1}+\epsilon$-approximation FPTAS for \textsc{PDS}.
+As a consequence, we obtain a $\frac{4e}{e-1}+\epsilon< 6.33$-approximation FPTAS for \textsc{PMSSC} on identical machines and an $\frac{8e}{e-1}+\epsilon< 12.66$-approximation FPTAS for \textsc{PMSSC} on unrelated machines